Large Language Models and Impossible Language Acquisition: "False Promise" or an Overturn of our Current Perspective towards AI: Introduction

 \subsubsection{Preparation and Methodology of the Experiment}

 The aforementioned theoretical juxtaposition still requires fundamental evidence to internally reconsider Chomsky's criticism that can be empirically measured.
 Such supporting evidence is already concluded by a few pre-existing studies, which show the universality of related experience, enhancing its influence on the general methodological choices.
-This evidence is the underperformance of LLMs when learning impossible languages.
+This evidence concerns the differential learning efficiency of LLMs when trained on impossible languages.
 In Chomsky's original critique, the core argument (a) is directly relevant to the issue.
-It is claimed that LLMs are merely pattern predictors, unable to distinguish an impossible language, but, on the contrary, both the experiments that we performed and those from \citet{kallini2024} suggest the hardship of LLMs when acquiring impossible languages compared to their capacity in learning natural languages.
+It is claimed that LLMs are merely pattern predictors, unable to distinguish an impossible language, but, on the contrary, both the experiments that we performed and those from \citet{kallini2024} suggest differential performance of LLMs when acquiring impossible languages compared to their capacity in learning natural languages.

 The experiment that takes place in our paper also intends to examine the claim that LLMs are equally adequate to learn both possible and impossible languages, judged by the Chomskyan studies on syntactic structures. \citet{kallini2024} have provided a mature basic design to evaluate and quantify the performance of LLMs in natural languages and impossible languages.
 Our experiment is partly based on that method, but also based on our original improvements: firstly, we chose not only the BabyLM dataset \citep{warstadt2023} as the corpus for our training, for it is not always practical to implement impossible grammatical changes on complex sentences while leaving the linguistically unnatural characteristics apparent for LLMs.
 It is essential to avoid difficulties such as word segmentation, long-sentence structures, and other factors that could disturb LLMs' acquisition process, and exclude variables other than the possibility of each language itself.
 Thus, we used an automatic mechanism to generate simple SVO sentences for every grammatical transformation, which is also beneficial to strengthen the universality and validity of our findings in a larger variety of datasets other than BabyLM, as well as in making it easier for researchers who lack hardware resources like ourselves.
 Secondly, in the precise choices of indicators for the effectiveness of learning processes, we applied the data collection of both perplexity and loss value, whereas \citet{kallini2024} only focused on perplexity.
 In this way, our experiment can be more objective in the deduction of conclusions.